lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 loading, was up and running within minutes, without any prior knowledge of HTMX attributes.

 For me, my goal was accomplished.
-I have found a JS library that makes frontend development modern, fast, and boring while keeping the learning curve steep.
+I have found a {{< abbr "JS" "JavaScript" >}}
+library that makes frontend development modern, fast, and boring while keeping the learning curve steep.
 I could well imagine to implement one or two more frontends with HTMX in the future.

 ## An invitation to you...